-Unemployment rates in the Austin area have experienced a steady decline since their peak following the recession that ended in 2009.
-After reaching a high of 6.8% in 2010, the annual unemployment rate for Travis County experienced a steady decline to 3.1% in 2016.
+After reaching a high of 6.8% in 2010, just after the end of the Great Recession, the annual unemployment rate for Travis County has experienced a steady decline to 3.0% in 2017.
 Local unemployment rates are historically lower than the state and national unemployment rates.

 Since the unemployment rate only measures individuals who are actively seeking employment, it fails to account for individuals who have become discouraged by poor job prospects and stopped searching for work, as well as anyone who chooses not work for pay, such as retirees or family caregivers.
 The percent employed measures the percent of individuals, within a given category, who are employed.

 This graph compares employment participation rates by race and ethnicity, with an additional break-down by gender.
 In each racial or ethnic group, males participate in the workforce at higher rates than females, with Hispanics showing the greatest disparity.
 89% of Hispanic males age 25-64 are employed, while 65% of Hispanic females are employed.